AdobeDocs/commerce-operations.en/help/performance/application-server.md

 The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
 The Application Server, which is built on the Swoole extension, operates as a process with worker threads that handle request processing.
 By preserving a bootstrapped application state among GraphQL API requests, Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

-Application Server is supported on Cloud Starter and on-premises deployments only.
-It is not available for Cloud Pro instances during Beta.
-It is not available for Magento Open Source deployments.
+Application Server is supported on Adobe Commerce on cloud infrastructure Starter and Pro project only.
+It is not available for Magento Open Source projects.
+Adobe does not provide support for on-premises deployments of Application Server.

 ## Application Server architectural overview